 Open to newly enrolled undergraduate students.
 The scholarship offers up to 40% off tuition only, after federal grants are applied to the student account.
-The recipient must be enrolled in a full-time, degree-seeking program.
-Renewal requires a minimum cumulative WC GPA of 3.0, continuous, full-time, degree-seeking enrollment.
+The recipient must be enrolled in a full-time, degree-seeking program for Fall (July) start and Spring (January) start.
+Renewal requires a minimum resident WC GPA of 3.0, continuous, full-time, degree-seeking enrollment.